 Thankfully though, this ban on liplocks has led to the royal trend of the just-married bride and groom kissing on the balcony of Buckingham Palace in front of the masses cheering below, making royal wedding kisses nothing short of iconic.

-Some experts are predicting that Harry and Meghan's first kiss as newlyweds will take place on the steps of St. George's Chapel, but no matter where their lips lock, we're sure the moment will be just as iconic as the royal wedding kisses of years past—like the ones pictured below!
+We're sure the moment will be just as iconic as the royal wedding kisses of years past—like the ones pictured below!